-It takes guts to be a parent—as any parent will be sure to tell you as they're a) scrubbing crayon drawings off the new flat-screen TV, b) getting another call from the principal, or c) raising bail money.
-Parents may fret about world trade imbalances, the environment and what sort of message they're sending by buying a chicken sandwich … but if you want to see them get really stressed, tell them their pride and joy is taking off his shirt and waving it around like a matador cape during snack time.
+It takes guts to be a parent.
+Anyone who is a parent will tell you that as they're (a) scrubbing crayon drawings off the new flat-screen TV, (b) getting another call from the principal, or (c) raising bail money.
+Parents may fret about world trade imbalances, the environment health of our planet and what sort of message they're sending by buying a chicken sandwich … but if you want to see them get really stressed, tell them their pride and joy is taking off his shirt and waving it around like a matador cape during snack time.

 NBC's Parenthood is based on the 1989 cinematic comedy of the same name and is produced by that film's director, Ron Howard.
-Don't be expecting a bouncy, one-liner-filled comedy this time around, however.
-The hour-long TV version is much more of a dramedy that unfolds slowly and shines a light on the frazzled parents of the extended Braverman clan.
+Don't be expecting a bouncy, one-liner-filled romp this time around, however.
+The hour-long TV version is much more of a dramedy that unfolds slowly while examining the various frazzled parents who are members of the extended Braverman clan.

 That's a lot for one show to handle.
 And, frankly, Parenthood doesn't always do the best job of keeping all those moral and relational juggling pins up in the air.
 Sure, it adequately illuminates how messy family dynamics can be: The parents we see are flawed (good television-based role models went out with The Cosby Show) but filled with the very best of intentions.
 Everyone wants to do right by their kids … they just don't quite have a handle on what "doing right" involves.
 Parenthood pounds no lesson harder than "Wow!
 Being a parent sure is hard," as if the parents were in some sort of touchy-feely childrearing class where good grades are given just for trying.